rajware/rajware.github.io/content/contact/index.md

 title: "Contact"
 date: 2022-09-30T16:42:20+05:30
 draft: false
+type: pagewithservicelinks
 ---
 We do not collect any data on this website, as part of our commitment to protect privacy.
-Hence, e-mail is our preferred form of communication.
+Simply drop us an e-mail, and we will reach you.

-## Corporate Training Enquiries
+## Training Enquiries

+Whether you are looking for corporate training or training for yourself, we can help.

-We offer corporate training in India exclusively through our partners, [Knowledgeworks IT Consulting Services](https://www.knowledgeworksindia.com/).
+We currently offer corporate training in India exclusively through our partner, [Knowledgeworks IT Consulting Services](https://www.knowledgeworksindia.com/).
 Please contact them at [training@knowledgeworksindia.com](mailto:training@knowledgeworksindia.com)

-If you are located outside India, you may mail us directly at [enquire@rajware.net](mailto:enquire@rajware.net?subject=Corporate%20Training%20Enquiry)
+Otherwise, mail us directly at [enquire@rajware.net](mailto:enquire@rajware.net?subject=Corporate%20Training%20Enquiry)

 ## Consulting Enquiries